 We smoked the fish at a low heat of about 180-200 degrees for about an hour and a half, until it was firm to the touch.
 While the salmon smoked, I made a salad of fresh spring greens, sliced pear, and Wingnuts, a locally made trail mix and gourmet topping, made all the better with poppy seed dressing.

 The fish looked and smelled great and best of all, it was wonderful!
 We devoured it with glee.
 I would not have known it wasn't salmon if I didn't already know.
 It was not too fishy and we loved the firm texture created by smoking it.
 We liked it so much that I returned to the store today and bought another four pounds.
 We actually had the same meal for dinner again tonight!
-I think this would be a great as a substitute in my Simple Salmon Patty recipe.

 If you don't have a smoker, you can get the same result on your grill using indirect heat and wood chips in a small tray.
 Make sure to soak the chips for at least 30 minutes in water so that they smoke and don't burn.